 Due to the introduction of a decently-dosed progestogen-only formulation, drospirenone is a potential option for use as a progestogen in transfeminine hormone therapy.
 It may be useful not only for its progestogenic effects, but also for its potential application in testosterone suppression.
 Generally a progestogen dosage of 5- to 10-fold the ovulation-inhibiting dosage is needed to achieve maximal testosterone suppression, and less might be needed in combination with an estrogen (Aly W., 2019).
 If two of these 4-mg drospirenone tablets were taken per day, that’d be about 3 or 4 times the ovulation-inhibiting dose.
 It’d likely be a dosage sufficient for considerable suppression of testosterone levels.

-The only caveat of drospirenone is that since its progestogen-only formulation is a brand new medication, the formulation still has patent protection.
+The main caveat of drospirenone is that since its progestogen-only formulation is a brand new medication, the formulation still has patent protection.
 Hence, no generic formulations are available or will be available for probably at least a decade.
-As such, it’s a bit pricey right now; around $250 per month in my area ($200 with a coupon) (GoodRx).
+As such, it’s a bit expensive right now; around $250 per month in the United States ($200 with a coupon) (GoodRx).
 In addition, insurance may not be willing to cover it for transgender hormone therapy, especially at a double or higher dosage.
-For these reasons, it may be better just to go with, say, low-dose cyproterone acetate (CPA) (ordered online in the case of the United States, where cyproterone acetate is not approved for use) (Aly W., 2019).
-Nonetheless, it’s nice to see new hormonal medications introduced, especially when good options are limited.
+For these reasons, it may be better just to use, e.g., low-dose cyproterone acetate (Aly W., 2019).
+Nonetheless, it’s nice to see new hormonal medications introduced, especially when decent options are limited.